Admin-7/Mr-Robot-techniques/Home.md

 # Donations and support

-You can make a single donation via [PayPal](https://www.paypal.me/AnarchoTechNYC/25) or [BitCoin](https://blockchain.info/qr?data=bitcoin:17ByVbkM6mf7bytqWRFwzjqradBkmVh4Tr?label=AnarchoTechNYC&size=200) of whatever amount you are comfortable with.
+You can make a single donation via [BitCoin](https://blockchain.info/qr?data=bitcoin:17ByVbkM6mf7bytqWRFwzjqradBkmVh4Tr?label=AnarchoTechNYC&size=200) of whatever amount you are comfortable with.
 To do so, tap, click, or scan any of the donation links or barcodes on our various websites.
-These donations will *not* be processed repeatedly.

-For BitCoin, you can:

 * Copy and paste our BitCoin address: `17ByVbkM6mf7bytqWRFwzjqradBkmVh4Tr`